Moiz-khan/All_Data-Science-Projects/README.md

 # All_Data-Science-Projects
-Contain all projects of gitub and kaggle
+Contain all measure projects of gitub and kaggle

 These are my top notebooks.
 I have covered alot of machine learning and deep learning algorithms.